-Reputable nonprofit credit counselors may be able to work out a debt management plan that will require you to make monthly payments, which will be redistributed to your creditors in a pre-approved manner.
+Reputable nonprofit credit counselors will try to devise a debt management plan that will require you to make monthly payments to the agency, which will be redistributed to your creditors in a pre-approved manner.
 The debt management plan is based on reducing interest rates with your creditors to arrive at an affordable monthly payment.
 You will be asked to close all the credit card accounts you used to rack up the bills and focus on depositing money in the repayment account.
 The debt management plan usually takes 3–5 years to complete.

 If your debts are unsecured, be careful about the solution you use to make payments.
-Some people take out second mortgages or equity lines of credit on their homes and use the proceeds to pay off other debts.
-But beware of paying off debts by using your home or property as collateral.
-If you fail to make payments, the lender can foreclose and you’ll lose your property.
+Some people take out second mortgages or equity lines of credit on their homes and use the proceeds to pay off debts.
+Beware of using your home or property as collateral.
+If you can’t make payments on those loans, the lender can foreclose and you lose your property.

 Credit counselors will explain all the options in detail and offer advice.
-They’ll discuss the impact of repayment plans and bankruptcy, and how both can hurt your credit score.
+They’ll discuss the impact of repayment plans and bankruptcy, and how both can affect your credit score.